 AWS Storage Gateway

 Storage Options Whitepaper – Storage Gateway – Import/Export – AWS Certification

-Provides a brief summary for the Ideal Use cases and Anti-Patterns for Storage Gateway and Import/Export AWS storage options
+Provides a brief summary for the Ideal Use cases and Anti-Patterns for AWS Storage Gateway and AWS Snow Family (formerly Import/Export) storage options.

+AWS Storage Gateway